pdera/pdera.github.io/people.md

 </div>

 <div class="textfull" markdown="1">
-Yi’s theses research is focused on understanding metastable polymorphism in pyroxene minerals in the context of subduction zone modeling.
+Yi’s thesis research is focused on understanding metastable polymorphism in pyroxene minerals in the context of subduction zone modeling.
 Yi uses advanced crystallographic methods and synchrotron diffraction, as well as DFT calculations and phase equilibria modeling to study previously unknown discontinuous transformations in natural mantle pyroxenes and model synthetic end-members.
 Within this project we collaborate with several other CDAC-supported